kata-ai/kata-platform-docs/docs/modules/module-list/faq.md

 (2) `answerNotFoundText` element is used to edit bot responses if the bot doesn't have the answer to users' question.
 For example: `Saya tidak menemukan jawaban atas pertanyaan kamu.`

-(3) You can also use `askQuestionAgainText` element to direct your users to flow.
-Example: `Ada yang ingin kamu tanyakan lagi?`

-(4) `faq` is used to build the knowledge-base of your FAQ.
+(3) `faq` is used to build the knowledge-base of your FAQ.
 It contains:

 1. Label: To define the main topic of the question.
 2. Question: To define how your users would ask the question.
-This module uses [QISG](https://docs.kata.ai/nl-studio/entity/#trait) NL type with question label. **Make sure you only add question sentences**.
-Other sentence type such as instruction or statement won't be recognized by the module as training data.
+This module uses [**QISG**](https://docs.kata.ai/nl-studio/entity/#trait) NL type with question label.
+Other sentence type such as instruction or statement won’t be recognized by the module.
+You shall see “Guideline for Add Question“ section
 3. Answer: To define bot response to a question.

+### Guideline for Adding Question

+For adding new questions, you can follow this guideline :

+1. Enter various language style such as formal, informal, slang, also long and short sentence.
+For example: label `makeaflow` then example questions should be added :  “gmn cr bikin flow yg baik y”, “gimana caranya bikin flow” and ”bagaimana cara bikin flow”.
+2. Avoid entering ambiguous data into different labels.
+For example: `sudah` in "Apakah sudah makan" with "Apakah sudah menikah", has different meaning.
+Hence, avoid using `sudah` to both labels.
+3. Match the number of questions between labels.
+For example, you have 3 labels such as `Buy Product`, `Checkout`, and `Shipping`.  `Buy Product` label has 20 questions, but `Checkout` label only 10 questions.
+You must add another 10 questions in `Checkout` label.

 Here's an example:

 ```
-Label: Shipping
+Label: Create Flow

 -Start-
-Question: Bagaimana cara melakukan pengiriman menggunakan ekspedisi A?
-Answer: Saat melakukan checkout, pilih ekspedisi A sebagai pilihan pengiriman produk yang kamu beli
+Question : gimana cara bikin flow
+Answer : Flow itu sifatnya harus “volatile” artinya flow tersebut harus segera ditutup ketika terjadi perpindahan flow.
+Caranya dengan set "volatile: true"
 -End-

-Label: Shipping

 -Start-
-Question: Gimana cara kirim?
-Answer: Saat melakukan checkout, pilih ekspedisi A sebagai pilihan pengiriman produk yang kamu beli
+Question: gmn sih bikin flow yang bener
+Answer: Flow itu sifatnya harus “volatile” artinya flow tersebut harus segera ditutup ketika terjadi perpindahan flow.
+Caranya dengan set "volatile: true"
 -End-

-Label: Refund
+Label : Metadata Channel
 -Start-
+Question: penggunaan metadata channel gmn
+Answer: Kamu bisa menggunakan metadata channel untuk membedakan respons.
+Setiap metadata terdiri dari: 1.
+Channel type2.
+Channel access token3.
+Sender ID
+-End

+-Start-
-Question: Gimana cara melakukan refund?
+Question: cara pake metadata channel bagaimana
-Answer: Refund bisa dilakukan dengan mengirimkan e=mail ke support@kata.ai
--End-
+Answer: Kamu bisa menggunakan metadata channel untuk membedakan respons.
+Setiap metadata terdiri dari: 1.
+Channel type2.
+Channel access token3.
+Sender ID
+-End
 ```

 ## Components